swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

   /// Returns a value constructed from the raw memory at the specified offset.
   ///
   /// The range of bytes required to construct an `UInt16` starting at `offset`
-  /// must be completely within the span.
+  /// must be completely within the span. `offset` is not required to be aligned
+  /// for `UInt16`.
   ///
   /// - Parameters:
   ///   - offset: The offset from the beginning of this span, in bytes.